Rising cost of fish sparks protest in Sagamu

 By James Ogunnaike

-ABEOKUTA: A group of market women, believed to be fish sellers in Sagamu, Sagamu local government area of Ogun State, on Wednesday took to the street to protest against what they described as ‘frequent hike’ in prices of fish.
+A group of market women, believed to be fish sellers in Sagamu, Sagamu Local Government Area of Ogun State, yesterday, embarked on protest over the ‘frequent hike’ in prices of fish.

-The demonstrators, who marched through Makun road, to the palace of Akarigbo of Remoland, armed with placards and chant solidarity songs, demanding an immediate action to alleviate the economic hardships facing the people.
+The demonstrators, who marched through Makun road, to the palace of Akarigbo of Remoland, armed with placards and chanting solidarity songs, demanded an immediate action to alleviate the economic hardships facing the people.

-The protesters called for an enhancement of social welfare interventions, emphasizing that government must do more to address the increasing poverty levels in the country.
+The protesters called for an enhancement of social welfare interventions, emphasising that government must do more to address the increasing poverty levels in the country.

-They also highlighted the substantial increases in food and commodity prices, which seemed to be disproportionately affecting Sagamu residents.

-One of the protesters, a market woman, passionately conveyed the frustration of many, saying, “The way they are adding everything to something is too much… What is happening?
+One of the protesters, a market woman, passionately conveyed the frustration of many, saying, “The hike in prices of food stuffs is too much.
+What is happening?

 “Is that not too much?
 We are not doing this for ourselves; it is not as if we cannot buy it, we are protesting so that the prices can be reduced.

 “Won’t the people eat?
-Imagine not being able to cook a pot of soup with two thousand Naira.
+Imagine not being able to cook a pot of soup with N2000.

-Deji Soyemi, who is a cold room business operator also expressed concern about the increase in fish prices, pointing out that “ for instance a carton that sold for 10,000 naira might now cost 15,000 in just two days.
+Deji Soyemi, who is a cold room business operator, also expressed concern about the increase in fish prices, pointing out that “for instance a carton that sold for N10,000 might now cost N15,000 in just two days.”

-Otunba Bamidele Nelly, another coldroom operator, attributed the high price of fish to forex crisis.
-I that dollar has gone up against the naira and that when it come down very soon the prices will come down too.
-I made them to understand that these fish are imported and the importation is done with forex, once the exchange goes up there will definitely be increase in prices of things imported with it.

-“I let them understand that this problem is not to be blamed on the new man in government, that is our President.
-It is what he met on ground and he is not willing to just continue to borrow money unnecessarily, he has been doing a lot and carrying us along, so I have that belief that very soon things will go back to normal because he is really working hard to strengthen so many things in the country”

 Disclaimer